-Advanced Vehicle Safety Features Your Collision Repair Shop Should Know About
+Advanced Vehicle Safety Features You Could See in Your Shop

 As vehicle technology continues to evolve so quickly, keeping up with car safety features, materials, and other advancements can be a challenge.
 The list of vehicle safety features is already a long one, and the list will grow year after year as new technology becomes more widely available and less expensive.
 Here are seven advanced vehicle safety features you could see in your collision shop already, and you can count on SUN Collision to prepare you for the many innovations on the horizon.

 Airbags have been a part of vehicle safety for years and have evolved to include front, side, curtain, and now, center airbags.
 A center airbag is designed to provide a buffer between the heads of the two front-seat occupants in side-impact, rollover, and other severe accidents.

 The center airbags inflate from the side of the driver’s seat and have been proven to minimize neck and spine twist injuries.
 Collision repair facilities may have already encountered this safety feature on the Toyota Yaris, Mazda BT-50, and other models.

 2. Adaptive Cruise Control with Lane-trace